dghubble/django-unslashed/README.md

 For example, foo.com/bar/ will be redirected to foo.com/bar if you don't have a valid URL pattern for foo.com/bar/ but do have a valid pattern for foo.com/bar and `REMOVE_SLASH=True`.

-This middleware provides the inverse of the Django CommonMiddleware `APPEND_SLASH` feature.

 ## Install